earkevin11/Kubernetes-Crash-Course/README.md

 - Pod - pods hosts one or more containers.
 Pods are created and managed by K8s.
 - Image
 - Docker
+- Cluster - a "cluster" is a managed group of compute resources, specifically Azure Virtual Machines (VMs), that run containerized applications using Kubernetes orchestration.

 What problem does Kubernestes solve?